 Application | This grade steel plates are used inSugar and paper industriesAerospace and nuclear plantsCement factoryBoilers and Heat exchangersAutomobilesInfrastructure | This grade steel plate is utilised inAutomobileMachine buildingGeneral engineeringFabricationHeavy infrastructural projects |

-Difference Between Mild Steel and Stainless Steel
+Difference Between Mild and Stainless Steel

 Characteristics | Mild Steel | Stainless Steel |